 But that doesn’t mean all cheap lawyers cause problems and all expensive lawyers have the solution.

 Here’s an overview of the common types of firms.

 Catch-all firms offer small companies anything from accounting to incorporating services, work permit help, and even help with Last Will of Testaments.

 Catch-all firms tend to be local law firms that focus on standard, fix-priced work at cheaper rates.

 They also tend to be less-familiar with more complex legal topics, and lawyers at these firms might have limited English skills.

 A solid catch-all firm we recommend is Frank Legal & Tax.
-They have a team of Thai and International team of lawyers who offer a range of legal services, such as real estate law, litigation, visa and work permits as well as accounting services.
+They have a team of Thai and International team of lawyers who offer a range of legal services, such as real estate law, litigation, visa and work permits.

 General Expat Firms

 General expat firms help expats with anything from prenups to incorporating businesses.